Mission & values

 Pattern Recognition

-The ability to identify structure across different problem types — sequences, regularities, and the underlying forms that make mathematical shortcuts valid and transferable.
+The ability to identify structure across problem types, see regularities, and understand why shortcuts work.

 03